-Looking to spruce up your home?
+Are you dreaming of ways to spruce up your home?
+Consider decorating a candle.
 From effortless glamour to rustic charm, ribbon-wrapped candles can set the right mood in any room.
 Here’s how to decorate a candle!

 We can’t think of a craft project that’s easier or more effective than wrapping candles in ribbon!
 With just half an hour and a few common crafting items, you can create beautiful (and functional!) decor for your home or for special events.

 The possibilities for ribbon-wrapped candles are endless.
 Here are just a few ideas for making your next event or holiday special:

 - Decorate for a baby shower using blue candles wrapped in pink ribbon.

 - Create elegant wedding reception centerpieces with white candles and pearl-lined ribbons.

 - Wrap bright green candles in yellow or light blue ribbon for a celebratory Easter or spring centerpiece.